ProjectDebbie/DEBBIE_pipeline/README.md

 ## Description

-The pipeline orchestrates the execution of the following components (some of them are in separate repositories of DEBBIE):
+The pipeline orchestrates the execution of the following components (some of them are in separate GitHub repositories):
 1. Periodic abstract retrieval from PubMed
 2. Standardization of the abstract text
 3. Binary classification (relevant/Non-relevant to biomaterials) using an SVM implementation